 The committed delivery date for general availability (availability date) of products used in the priced calculations must be reported.
 When the priced system includes products with different availability dates, the single availability date reported on the first page of the executive summary must be the date by which all components are committed to being available.
 The full disclosure report must report availability dates individually for at least each of the categories for which a pricing subtotal must be provided (see Clause 7.3.1.4).
 All availability dates, whether for individual components or for the SUT as a whole, must be disclosed to a precision of 1 day, but the precise format is left to the test sponsor.

 Category Available

-Server Hardware June 22, 2020
+Server Hardware April 19, 2021

-Storage Now (date of publication)
+Storage April 19, 2021

 Server Software Now (date of publication)

 SQL Server 2019 Now (date of publication)